chiffa/BioFlow/dev_log.rst

         tends to pull as well the nodes that are not connected to the giant component in the neo4j graph.
         - Tentatively patched by making the pull from which the IDs are sampled stricter.
 Seems to work well

+ - DONE: [SHOW-STOPPER]: ReactomeParser does not work anymore likely a node.
+        The issue was with a automated renaming during a refactoring to extract some additional data

 Bigger refactors
 ****************